 John Bursch represents Fortune 500 companies, foreign and domestic governments, top public officials, and industry associations in high-profile cases, primarily on appeal.
-John recently argued and won his 11th U.S. Supreme Court case since 2011 (Lee v.
-United States)—more than all but a handful of attorneys.
-And he has argued 28 Michigan Supreme Court cases, including multiple arguments in eight consecutive Terms.
-John has successfully litigated hundreds of matters around the country, including five with more than $1 billion at stake.
-Recent victories include a favorable 8th Circuit opinion in an $80 million class-action dispute, and upholding the boundaries of Congressional District 23 on behalf of Texas Congressman Will Hurd.
+John has argued 12 U.S. Supreme Court cases since 2011 and 34 state supreme court cases, including 32 cases argued in the Michigan Supreme Court.
+John has successfully litigated hundreds of matters around the country, including six with more than $1 billion at stake.
+Recent matters include:

 A recent study found that over the 2012-15 Terms, John's Supreme Court cert. petitions had one of the highest grant rates in the country.
-Another included John on "a veritable who's who of Supreme Court litigators" list, with the 6th highest win rate among all lawyers with four or more 5-4 Supreme Court decisions since the 2005 Term.
+Another included John on "a veritable who's who of Supreme Court litigators" list.
+Yet another concluded that among frequent U.S. Supreme Court advocates who were not part of the federal government, John was the 3rd-most successful at winning Justices' votes for his position.
 Overall, John has compiled a Supreme Court merits record that the National Law Journal observed "even more veteran high court advocates would envy."

 John is one of only seven Michigan lawyers inducted into the American Academy of Appellate Lawyers, and one of only 62 Michigan attorneys serving as a Member of the American Law Institute.
-John's work has resulted in repeated listings in Michigan Super Lawyers and Best Lawyers, the latter for Appellate Litigation, Commercial Litigation, and Bet-the-Company Litigation, the former with a cover profile.
+Michigan Super Lawyers has recognized him with a cover profile and "Top Ten" ranking among all Michigan attorneys.
+John has enjoyed repeated listings in Best Lawyers for Appellate Litigation, Commercial Litigation, and Bet-the-Company Litigation and has been recognized by Best Lawyers twice as a "Lawyer of the Year" for Appellate Practice and once for Bet-the-Company Litigation.
 Bursch Law is a Benchmark Litigation "Recommended firm," one of only 12 in Michigan, and Benchmark names John as a "State litigation star."
-John is also the principal author of the Michigan Supreme Court's Guide for Counsel.

-John's clients have included Amway, The Dow Chemical Company, Innovation Ventures (5-hour Energy), Robert Bosch, SpartanNash, Tesla, and Whirlpool; the states of Arizona, Indiana, Michigan, Nebraska, New Jersey, South Carolina, and Utah; Canada; various Governors and Attorneys General; and the Estate of Sir Arthur Conan Doyle.
-John is also national appellate coordinating counsel for a Fortune 400 company.
+John's clients have included Amway, CMS Energy, DTE Energy, The Dow Chemical Company, Enbridge, Flagstar Bank, Innovation Ventures (5-hour Energy), Priority Health, TCF Bank, Tesla, TruGreen, and United Educators; the states of Arizona, Colorado, Indiana, Louisiana, Michigan, Nebraska, New Jersey, South Carolina, Tennessee, and Utah; Canada; various Governors and Attorneys General; and the Estate of Sir Arthur Conan Doyle.
+John has also served as national appellate coordinating counsel for Auto-Owners Insurance, a Fortune 400 insurance company.